How to Drive a Manual Car? In 10 Simple Steps!

 3. How to avoid damaging the clutch in a manual car?

-To avoid damaging your clutch, treat it with care.
+To avoid damaging your car clutch, treat it with care.
 One common mistake is riding the clutch, which means resting your foot on the clutch pedal while driving.
 This puts unnecessary stress on the clutch.
 So, keep your foot off the clutch unless you’re changing gears or starting the car.
 You should also avoid revving the engine too high before releasing the clutch, as this can cause excessive wear.

 Wrapping Up: How to Drive a Manual Car?